agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 Registration Service is a component of the dataspace providing Dataspace Authority.
 In current version the Dataspace Authority is centralised.
 In future versions, the Authority could also be partly or fully decentralized.

-Responsibilities of the Dataspace Authority:
+Responsibilities of the Dataspace Authority in MVD version:
 - Establishes a DID defining the Dataspace.
 - Manages policies defining who is allowed to participate in the dataspace.
-- Publishes a self-description document.
 - Manages enrollment process of the Dataspace participants.
 - Lists the available Dataspace participants.